 Texas Department of Transportation (TxDOT): As of March 19, Farm-to-Market (FM) 829 in Dawson County is closed from United States Highway (US) 180 to State Highway (SH) 349 due to sand drifts.
-A section of SH 136 in Hutchinson County is closed approximately half a mile west of FM 1559 to three quarters of a mile east of FM 1559 due to smoke from the Double S fire.
+A section of SH 136 in Hutchinson County is closed approximately half a mile west of FM 1559 to three-quarters of a mile east of FM 1559 due to smoke from the Double S fire.
 A section of State Loop 335 in Randall County is closed from Interstate Highway (IH) 40 to Hillside due to low visibility from blowing dirt.
 TxDOT continues to share TAMFS and Extreme Wildfire Danger messaging today on DMS road signage and on social media.

-Texas Department of State Health Services (DSHS): DSHS is currently monitoring the situation and ready to deploy resources and respond as the incident requires.
+Texas Department of State Health Services (DSHS): DSHS is currently monitoring the situation and is ready to deploy resources and respond as the incident requires.
 DSHS has two LNOs assigned to the SOC.

 Texas Emergency Medical Task Force (EMTF): Multiple teams with Wild Land Fire Support (WLFS) packages were deployed or prepositioned across Texas to support wildfire response efforts.
+WLFS Teams have made 4,479 encounters, treated 9 individuals, and had no transports.